He puts the tears

 in the courtyard by the church

-I imagine they had people somewhere also
+they must have had people somewhere also

 wondering where they'd gone